 - a.
-No person can compete in the Society's Trials who is not a member of the Society for the current year.
-Application for membership to be made to the Trials Secretary and accompanied by the entrance fee for the time being fixed by Council and in the case of an application for annual membership of the annual subscription for the then current year, or in the case of an appreciation for life membership of the commuted subscription of a life membership. - b.
+In order to compete in the National Trials or the International Trial, handlers and owners need to be members of the ISDS.
+Application for membership can be made by annual subscription to the ISDS at any time during the year prior to the deadline for the entry form, accompany the entry form or can be a life membership. - b.
 The Entrant must have their main residence in the nation of choice at the time of submitting the Entry Form.
-The Entrant must have been resident in England, Ireland, Scotland, or Wales for at least six months prior to the time of submitting the Entry Form - c.
-No Entrant may compete in an ISDS National Trial if they are competing in any other country's national trials in the same calendar year - d.
-Council, subject to the agreement of the Directors, will determine the number of entries for a National Trial as they see fit. - e.
+The Entrant must have been resident in England, Ireland, Scotland, or Wales for at least six months prior to the time of submitting the Entry Form. - c.
+No Entrant may compete in an ISDS National Trial if they are competing in any other country's national trials in the same calendar year. - d.
+Council, subject to the agreement of the Directors, will determine the number of entries for a National Trial as they see fit.

+- e.
 Entry fees shall be of such sum as is determined by Council from time to time, and must be forwarded with the Entry Form. - f.
 Dogs eligible to compete at National Trials must be registered in the Society's Stud Book in the name of the competitor before 1st June in the year of the Trials to which the entry refers. - g.
 Trial Entry Forms must be completed and lodged at the Trials Secretary's office by the date specified on that year's National Entry Form.
 All requirements detailed on that form for the efficient running of the entry process must be followed. - h.
 Any question arising as to the ownership of any dog shall be decided by the Society's Stud Book records at the 1st June, as certified by the Trials Secretary. - i.
 All dogs at the time of entry must have passed an examination performed by an approved examiner or DNA tested.
 Dogs with a diagnosis of Progressive Retinal Atrophy are not eligible to run.
 Those with a diagnosis of Collie Eye Anomaly may run, but the status will be indicated on the programme by a notation of 'CEA'. - j.
 Further eye examinations may be carried out at the National or International if the Trials Committee so decide and all dogs must be presented.
 No fee will be charged. - k.
 Entries must be in the names of OWNERS. - I. A dog may be run either by its owner or a substitute handler, who must be a member of the Society. - m.
 When substitute handlers are nominated, owners must state on the Entry Form the name and address of the substitute handler. - n.
 No owner or substitute handler may handle more than two dogs in the Singles Class nor more than one pair of dogs in the Brace Class. - o.
-A substitute handler must reside in the country in which the owner resides.

-- Unless the handler and the owner are entitled to compete in the same class neither will be eligible to receive the respective trophies. (e.g. Shepherds' and Farmers' Trophies) - q.
+A substitute handler must reside in the country in which the owner resides. - p.
+Unless the handler and the owner are entitled to compete in the same class neither will be eligible to receive the respective trophies. (e.g. Shepherds' and Farmers' Trophies) - q.
 In all classes in the International, all dogs must be run by the handlers running them at National Trials. - r.
 Any competitor whose entry is questioned for any reason shall have the question settled by the respective Trials Committee or, if more appropriate, by Council who, if thought necessary, shall impose any penalty they consider suitable.